Unboxing LLMs > loading...

 Introduction: The Challenge of Fine-Tuning Large Models

-– How these components work together to reduce memory requirements
+• How these pieces interlock to crush memory requirements

 The Building Blocks of QLoRA

-1. 4-bit NormalFloat quantization: Reducing weight precision from 16/32-bit to just 4 bits
+1. 4-bit NormalFloat quantization: Aggressively shrinking weight precision from the standard 16/32-bit down to a mere 4 bits.

-3. Low-Rank Adaptation (LoRA): Efficient parameter updates through low-rank decomposition
+3. Low-Rank Adaptation (LoRA): Sidestepping full parameter updates by leveraging low-rank decomposition for targeted changes.

 Low-Rank Adaptation (LoRA): The Foundation